luciomartinez/luciomartinez.github.io/_posts/2020-08-25-3-ways-to-integrate-a-nodejs-app-with-firebase.md

 categories: cloud
 ---
 # Deliver a Node.JS App With Firebase
-Since 2017 is possible to integrate [Node.JS](https://nodejs.org) with [Firebase](https://firebase.google.com).<sup>[1](#reference1)</sup>
+Since 2017 is possible to deliver a [Node.JS](https://nodejs.org) app using [Firebase](https://firebase.google.com).<sup>[1](#reference1)</sup>
-There's an official [demonstration](https://youtu.be/LOeioOKUKI8) that develops two Node.JS endpoints.
+Google team released a [demonstration](https://youtu.be/LOeioOKUKI8) of two Node.JS endpoints running on the platform.
-There's a [tutorial](https://indepth.dev/building-an-api-with-firebase/) building an API from scratch.
+Also, there's a [tutorial](https://indepth.dev/building-an-api-with-firebase/) building an API from scratch.
 Now, what happens when an already developed Node.JS app needs to be integrated with Firebase?
-There will be an issue, and the previous articles won't help.
+There'll be an issue.

-Getting from two endpoints into a full Node.JS app will become more complex requiring a few hours of understanding, debugging and more trying to get it working.
+Getting a Node.JS app working on the platform requires a few hours of understanding, debugging and more troubleshooting of the issue.

-Hopefully, this article will save other people time on that process since you may find the description of the main issue, the analysis and the development of a Node.JS app with Firebase on three different ways for a successful deployment.
+Hopefully, this article will save you time on that process finding the cause of the main issue, the analysis and the development of a Node.JS app with Firebase on three different ways for a successful deployment.

 ## Things to Consider
 Before talking about the main issue let's define two things: